gugazimmermann/dragonspage/article2.md

-# DRAGONS PAGE - Part 2
+# DRAGONS PAGE

-## WebSite using DynamoDB created with AWS-CDK
+## WebSite using DynamoDB created with AWS-CDK - Part 2

+> In this part we will continue Part 1, creating more tables, adding a lot of data, show all the dragons on the website, search for just the one that we need, and see how to solve a lot of issues that can appear during the development.

+> In the end, we will have a Bonus part, to show to do use a custom URL for the website and API endpoint.

 RUNNING CODE: https://www.pocz.io/

 LINKEDIN:

-**DRAGONS PAGE** changes the exercices of the course **Amazon DynamoDB: Building NoSQL Database-Driven Applications**  https://www.coursera.org/learn/dynamodb-nosql-database-driven-apps/home/welcome to be done using the AWS CDK.
-Thanks to Seph Robinson, Morgan Willis and Rick H for the course.
+**DRAGONS PAGE** changes the exercises of the course **Amazon DynamoDB: Building NoSQL Database-Driven Applications** https://www.coursera.org/learn/dynamodb-nosql-database-driven-apps/home/welcome to be done using the AWS CDK.
+Thanks to Seph Robinson, Morgan Willis, and Rick H for the course.
 (I also recommend the specialization AWS Fundamentals: Going Cloud-Native that I did before.)

 > This will help you to learn how to develop using the AWS Cloud Development Kit (AWS CDK).

 ## Story Continued:

-*"After Part-1 (https://github.com/gugazimmermann/dragonspage/tree/part-1) we have a proof of concept website that display dragon cards using data stored in DynamoDB.
+*"After Part-1 (https://github.com/gugazimmermann/dragonspage/tree/part-1) we have a proof of concept website that displays dragon cards using data stored in DynamoDB.
 The website communicates with your API Gateway backend, and currently returns everything in the database.*

 *This is fine for a proof of concept, and when you call Mary and show her the website she is very happy with what we are doing.
 She tells you that she already has come up with an idea for a card template and asks if you can integrate that too?
 You say no problem, and ask her to email it to you along with the JSON files for all the dragon data that she has been promising you all week.*

-*She apologizes about the delay and tells you, you will have it in the next 5 minutes via email.
+*She apologizes for the delay and tells you, you will have it in the next 5 minutes via email.
 38 minutes later, you get the email.
 Your head sinks into your hands, as you see that she has a much more complex data requirement than the one you envisioned.*

-*It is basically a relational data structure with dragons of different types, having different skills and modifiers.
+*It is a relational data structure with dragons of different types, having different skills and modifiers.
 Essentially she has given you all the data that would be required for an actual game engine.
 You are not building the game engine.
 She has other people lined up for that, thank goodness.*

-*However she still wants you to use DynamoDB to store this data for her, and leverage that to display card data on the website.
+*However, she still wants you to use DynamoDB to store this data for her, and leverage that to display card data on the website.
 You already know how to upload one item at a time with code, but that isn't feasible with the amount of data she has given you.
 You need to come up with a script that can upload multiple items to multiple tables.*

 #### Before we start

 Do not forgot to run `npm run watch` in the terminal to handle the .ts files.
 You can `cdk destroy` the part-1 stack.

 ## Create multiple DynamoDB

-So we decided to create multiple DynamoDB tables to store the JSON data that Mary sent to us, and since the code will be more complex, let's start spliting the code and create some CDK Constructs.
-We have all the stack code inside `lib/dragonspage-stack.ts`, so we can create `lib/dragons-backend.ts` to have the DynamoDB tables, Lambdas and APIs.
+So we decided to create multiple DynamoDB tables to store the JSON data that Mary sent to us, and since the code will be more complex, We can start splitting the code and create some CDK Constructs.
+Now all the code lives inside `lib/dragonspage-stack.ts`, so we can create `lib/dragons-backend.ts` to have the DynamoDB tables, Lambdas, and APIs.

 ```
 import * as cdk from '@aws-cdk/core';